k2-fsa/sherpa/docs/source/python/installation/from-source.rst

 **Congratulations!**

 You have installed `sherpa`_ successfully.
-Let us start to play with it.
+Now let's try it out.

 The following shows you a `YouTube video <https://www.youtube.com/watch?v=z7HgaZv5W0U>`_, demonstrating streaming ASR with `sherpa`_.